-If you’re accessing your money from your pensions, you may be subject to either a reduction in tax relief received and a reduction in future possible contributions.
+If you’re accessing your money from your pensions, you may be subject to either a reduction in tax relief received or a reduction in future possible contributions.

-It’s important to be aware of the Money Purchase Annual Allowance (MPAA) – because once you have taken taxable income you can become be liable to a tax charge on future pension contributions.
+It’s important to be aware of the Money Purchase Annual Allowance (MPAA) – because once you have flexibly accessed taxable income from a Defined Contribution pension, your ability to receive tax relief on future pension contributions may be restricted.

 What is the Money Purchase Annual Allowance?